 The tour continues with Cremino, a layered Piedmont chocolate originally made with gianduia chocolate and various fillings like coffee or hazelnut.
 It’s a multi-layered experience, both in flavor and texture, and really showcases the craftsmanship behind regional chocolates.

-In the warmer months, expect to try a Pinguino, a handmade gelato covered in crunchy dark chocolate—an artisan treat that truly hits the spot when the weather is warm.
+In the warmer months, expect to try a Pinguino, a handmade gelato covered in crunchy dark chocolate—an artisan treat that hits the spot when the weather is warm.
 Many reviews praise the quality of the gelato and chocolates, noting how authentic and flavorful they are.

 Wrapping Up with Artisanal Chocolates and Espresso